 I was curious to see how this evolution to a stationary life was working for them, particularly for the young ones who haven’t been on the road.
 Will they still identify with their culture?
 Of course, I was only able to spend a brief time with them so I certainly do not have full answers, but it was great to finally spend a little time with a new generation of Irish Travelers.

-Probably the most striking thing to notice about the children is how clearly gender roles are defined even for the youngest of children.
+Probably the most striking thing to notice about the children is how clearly gender roles are defined even for the youngest children.
 When being photographed, the young boys always show their tight fists and take a fighting position.
-The girls quickly take a provocative pose, putting their hands on their hips and pouting their lips, (looking at a 2 year-old taking this pose make you want to burst into both laughs and tears).
-Most of the girls have long hair, and wear jewelry and make-up starting at a very young age.
+The girls quickly take a provocative pose, putting their hands on their hips and pouting their lips, (looking at a 2-year-old taking this pose make you want to burst into both laughs and tears).
+Most girls have long hair and wear jewelry and make-up starting at a very young age.
 Though they look very girly, they seem just as good at boxing as the boys.